How to navigate gender issues and offer support without judgment

 With debate raging across the country, parents may struggle with ways to support their children as they relate to friends and classmates who are lesbian, gay, bisexual, transgender (LGBT) or gender non-conforming (GNC).

-Parents may need extra support to help address these issues in a healthy way, especially if their children are questioning their sexual orientation and/or gender identification.
+Parents may need extra guidance to help address these issues in a healthy way, especially if their children are questioning their sexual orientation and/or gender identification.

-Parents seeking resources related to sexual orientation and gender identity are reaching out for help daily, says Ryanmarie Rice Tover, chief of staff at Compass Community Center.
-Compass.
+Parents seeking resources related to sexual orientation and gender identity reach out for help daily, says Ryanmarie Rice Tover, former chief of staff at Compass Community Center in Lake Worth Beach.
 Compass aims to diminish stereotypes by challenging long-standing misconceptions about the character of the lesbian, gay, bisexual and transgender community.

 Tover says she thanks parents for taking the time to seek resources.